wazuh/wazuh-documentation/source/upgrade-guide/index.rst

 Upgrade guide
 =============

-This guide includes instructions to upgrade your Wazuh installation.
-The Wazuh solution is based on the Wazuh agent, which is deployed on the monitored endpoints, and on three central components: the Wazuh server, the Wazuh indexer, and the Wazuh dashboard.
+This guide includes instructions to upgrade the Wazuh agent, the Wazuh server, the Wazuh indexer and the Wazuh dashboard as well as the Wazuh integrations with Open Distro for Elasticsearch and Elastic Stack basic license.

 Upgrade the Wazuh central components
 ------------------------------------

 Select an option below and follow the instructions to upgrade the Wazuh components.

-The Wazuh server, indexer and dashboard section includes instructions to upgrade the default Wazuh installation starting with Wazuh v4.3.0.
+The Wazuh central component section includes instructions to upgrade the Wazuh server, the Wazuh indexer and the Wazuh dashboard.
+This is the default Wazuh installation starting with Wazuh v4.3.0.

-On the other hand, the Open distro for Elasticsearch section describes the upgrade process for the Wazuh manager, Filebeat-OSS, Open distro for Elasticsearch and Kibana.
+On the other hand, the Open Distro for Elasticsearch section describes the upgrade process for the Wazuh manager, Filebeat-OSS, Open distro for Elasticsearch and Kibana.
 This was the default Wazuh installation from Wazuh v4.0.0 to 4.2.7.

 The Elastic Stack basic license section includes instructions to upgrade the Wazuh manager, Filebeat, Elasticsearch and Kibana.
 The latest supported Elastic Stack basic license version is |ELASTICSEARCH_ELK_LATEST|.